Blueve/HayDayDecoder/README.md

 A simple csv file decoder for Hay Day (a mobile game from supercell).

 You can decode the game file to human-readable csv file.
-With that program, you can discover the inter parameter of the game for free, such as FUTURE EVENT CALENDAR, ITEM PICKUP PROBABILITY TABLE...
+With this program, you can discover the inter parameter of the game for free, such as FUTURE EVENT CALENDAR, ITEM PICKUP PROBABILITY TABLE...

 ## Build Guide
-1. Build project by VS2013
+1. Build GUI project by VS2015
 1. Run

 ---